-For generations, the study of Greek and Latin was used to train the elites of the Western World.
-Knowledge of classical culture, it was believed, produced more cultivated, creative individuals; Greece and Rome were seen as pinnacles of civilization, and the origins of Western superiority over the rest of the world.
+For generations, the study of Greek and Latin was used to train the elites of the western world.
+Knowledge of classical culture, it was believed, produced more cultivated, creative individuals; Greece and Rome were seen as pinnacles of civilization, and the origins of western superiority over the rest of the world.

-Few today are willing to defend this elitist, sometimes racist, vision of the importance of Classics, and it is no longer considered essential education for politicians and professionals.
-Shouldn’t Classics then be obsolete?
+Few today are willing to defend this elitist, sometimes racist, vision of the importance of classics, and it is no longer considered essential education for politicians and professionals.
+Shouldn’t classics then be obsolete?

-Introducing Polity’s Why It Matters series: In these short and lively books, world-leading thinkers make the case for the importance of their subjects and aim to inspire a new generation of students.
+Introducing Polity’s <i>Why It Matters</i> series: In these short and lively books, world-leading thinkers make the case for the importance of their subjects and aim to inspire a new generation of students.